Powered by RND

 --------

-Welcome to Hacking your ADHD.
+Welcome to Hacking Your ADHD.
 I'm your host, William Curb, and I have ADHD.
 On this podcast, I dig into the tools, tactics, and best practices to help you work with your ADHD brain.
-Today I'm joined by Skye Waterson for our Research Recap series.
-In this series, we take a look at a single research paper, dive into what the paper says, how it was conducted, and try to find any key practical takeaways—stuff that you can actually use.
-In this episode, we're going to be discussing a paper called Do Executive Dysfunction, Delay Aversion and Time Perception Deficits Predict ADHD Symptoms and Early Academic Performance in Preschoolers.
-And yeah, there's a lot in there, but don’t worry, we’ll be getting into all of it.
-Before we get started, I want to mention that this is still a new series, so we’re going to be figuring out what works and what doesn’t, and I’d love to hear what you all think of it.
-So if you have thoughts, head on over to hackingyouradhd.com/contact and let me know.
-I appreciate all the feedback I’ve already gotten, and we’re definitely going to be working on organizing the episodes a little bit more to help you get the most out of every one.
-New episodes of Research Recap will be coming out every other Friday.
-And with that, let’s get into it.
-If you'd life to follow along on the show notes page you can find that at https://HackingYourADHD.com/245 https://tinyurl.com/56rvt9fr - Unconventional Organisation Affiliate link https://tinyurl.com/y835cnrk - YouTube https://www.patreon.com/HackingYourADHD - Patreon
+Today I'm joined by Skye Waterson for our Research Recap series, and we're talking about a paper called Creative Thinking in Adolescence with Attention Hyperactivity Disorder.
+In this series, we take a look at a single research paper, dive into what it says, how it's conducted, and try to find any practical takeaways for you.
+As this is a new series, if you have thoughts or feedback, let me know — you can head to hackingyouradhd.com/contact and send me a message.
+New episodes of Research Recap come out every other Friday.
+Alright, let's get on with the show.
+If you'd life to follow along on the show notes page you can find that at https://HackingYourADHD.com/250 https://tinyurl.com/56rvt9fr - Unconventional Organisation Affiliate link https://tinyurl.com/y835cnrk - YouTube https://www.patreon.com/HackingYourADHD - Patreon

 --------